The rundown of the run-up to the run-off.

 Here’s an important spring hiking safety tip: As hikers, mountain bikers, and equestrians are looking to head up the mountain, the snowpack is looking to head down.
 Even well-designed trails with good drainage are going to see significant muddy sections due to spring rains and high run-off.
 It’s important to avoid muddy trails while hiking in the spring.
 Here's why:

+Meltdown means muddy trails.
 Damage done to muddy trails can take the better part of the season to repair.
 Basically, if you’re leaving noticeable tracks, it’s probably too wet to hike/ride.
 On such days, it’s best to stick to hard-surface pathways like the Ogden River Parkway or Weber River Parkway.
-Exercise caution around the Ogden and Weber Rivers along these trails as run-off is likely to remain high throughout the spring hiking season.
+Exercise caution in the beginning of Spring around the Ogden and Weber Rivers along these trails as run-off is likely to remain high throughout the spring hiking season.

 Spring hiking in the Wasatch can get really wet, really quickly.
 As many locals will be quick to tell you, the weather in Utah can be unpredictable and can change fast.
 Even if you’re not expecting spring showers, it’s important to come prepared with proper clothing.